Grants and funding for groups and individuals

 The Comic Relief Local Communities Programme

 This Fund aims to empower local people, enabling them to create lasting change in their communities.
 Projects should be run by people directly affected by the issues they are dealing with and priority will be given to small, locally based groups or organisations in areas of disadvantage that have a clear understanding of the needs of their community.
-The Fund will provide grants of between £1,000 and £10,000, and the deadlines for applications are 31 October 2012 and 30 April 2013.
+The Fund can provide grants of between £1,000 and £10,000.

-Full details here.
+Full details abut the Comic Relief grants here.
 (Please note that statutory organisations are not eligible but Social Enterprise / Community Interest Companies are.)

 Grants for Young People

-For full details go to Live UnLtd website
+For full details go to the UnLtd website

 The High Sheriff's Award